Nominations for the 2026 Science Innovation Award

 2. I am aware that the person I have nominated has been sanctioned or found at fault as the result of a complaint, investigation, or other proceeding related to his/her professional conduct, or that he/she is currently the subject of such an investigation, but would nevertheless like to proceed with the nomination.

-Please note that selecting the second case is not necessarily disqualifying, but you may be contacted by a member of the EAG or GS Executive or Ethics Committee for a confidential discussion.
+Please note that selecting the second case is not necessarily disqualifying, but you may be contacted by a member of the EAG Executive or Ethics Committee for a confidential discussion.

 What is the nomination deadline?